>Data For Good<

-Harness the power of geographic data to:
+Harness the power of geographic data to: - Illuminate the lived experiences of individuals and communities

-Jason Jurjevich, PhD
+Jason R. Jurjevich, PhD

 School of Geography, Development & Environment